knoxxs/knoxxs.github.io/_posts/2015-05-26-garbage-collection-2.markdown

 layout: post
 title:  "Garbage Collection - 2"
 date:   2015-05-24 4:30:09
-categories: java programming
+categories: programming java
 tags: java programming "garbage collection"
 ---

 In this post we have covered Java's implementation of GC.
-This post is continuation of [Garbage Collection Post](http://knoxxs.github.io/java/programming/2015/05/24/garbage-collection.html) in which we have covered the theory for GC.
+This post is continuation of [Garbage Collection Post](http://knoxxs.github.io/programming/java/2015/05/24/garbage-collection.html) in which we have covered the theory for GC.

 There are multiple garbage collection strategies which one can use.
 From `J2SE™ 5.0`, the garbage collector is selected based on the class of the machine on which the application is run.